gamemaster-kosen/gmk-pf2e-golarion/README.md

 ---

+# Homebrewing & Content Guide

+Map Pins have icons, colours, and are scaled according to their associated locations.

+Below is a WIP section detailing the different types of common icons and their meaning.

+---

 File Optimization Tips.
 (WIP SECTION)

 This FoundryVTT module includes high resolution maps, of which not all may be required during gameplay.